tapbos/tapbos.github.io/programs/edge-program.md

 	</h3>

   <h2 style="text-align: left;">
-      Mentors
+      For Coaches
         </h2>

   <p>
-      Our mentors are accomplished young professionals and graduate students in the TAP network who survived the journey from college into their post-graduate dreams and want an opportunity to pay it forward.
+      Experienced professionals looking to pay it forward and elevate future leaders.
         </p>

   <ul>
       <li>
-            <strong>Share your wisdom</strong> &#8211; Make a difference in the lives of deserving students
+            <strong>Share your wisdom</strong> &#8211; Make a meaningful impact on the personal and professional journeys of rising talent.
 	        </li>
 		    <li>
-		          <strong>Grow your network</strong> &#8211; Meet other successful professionals in your field
+		          <strong>Enhance Leadership & Interpersonal Skills</strong> &#8211; Coaching provides opportunities to sharpen active listening and servant leadership.
 			      </li>
 			          <li>
-				        <strong>Skill development</strong> &#8211; Mentoring is a skill that will serve you in many facets of life
+				        <strong>Connect with Peers</strong> &#8211; Expand your professional circle with fellow coaches and industry peers.
 					    </li>
 					      </ul>
 					      </div>